Santa Barbara Corpus of Spoken American English Part III

 For software and additional data resources, please refer to the following sites: Talkbank, International Corpus of English.

-Part I of the Santa Barbara Corpus of Spoken American English is available as LDC2000S85.
+- Santa Barbara Corpus of Spoken American English Part I (LDC2000S85).

-Part II of the Santa Barbara Corpus of Spoken American English is available as LDC2003S06.
+- Santa Barbara Corpus of Spoken American English Part II (LDC2003S06).

 Data

-The the transcripts are in the following format:
+The transcripts are in .trn format with the following structure:

 Personal names, place names, phone numbers, etc., in the transcripts have been altered to preserve the anonymity of the speakers and their acquaintances and the audio files have been filtered to make these portions of the recordings unrecognizable.
 Pitch information is still recoverable from these filtered portions of the recordings, but the amplitude levels in these regions have been reduced relative to the original signal.
 A separate filter list file (*.flt) associated with each transcript/waveform file pair is provided to list the beginning and ending times of the filtered regions.
 The file sbc040.flt is empty indicating there was no personal information to filter out.